Onto-Med/gfo-light/docs/README.md

 ## Situation

-Situations are combinations of attributives that belong together in the context of the use case under consideration.
+Situations are combinations of contextually related attributives.
 Situations represent static knowledge.

 We distinguish between cohesive situations and situation aggregates.